oracle/cloud-asset-oda-agent-handover/README.md

 # Contributing

-`oda-agent-handover` is an open source project.
+`cloud-asset-oda-agent-handover` is an open source project.
 See [CONTRIBUTING](CONTRIBUTING.md) for details.

-Oracle gratefully acknowledges the contributions to `oda-agent-handover` that have been made by the community.
+Oracle gratefully acknowledges the contributions to `cloud-asset-oda-agent-handover` that have been made by the community.

 # Considerations

 This is project is intended to be a sample and not an official extension to be used in production systems.
 For example, the implementation uses an in-memory cache to store metadata that is used by the implementation.
-It is possible to use an external full fledged database, for that you need to customize `oda_agent_handover/src/lib/userStore/impl/UserStore.js`.
+It is possible to use an external full fledged database, for that you need to customize `cloud-asset-oda-agent-handover/src/lib/userStore/impl/UserStore.js`.
 However for the sake of simplicity and demo purposes, an in-memory cache store is used.